Ceyene/StoreRomeroCynthia/README.md

 # Rewards Store by Cynthia Romero

-My final project for Acamica's Front End Developer Course.
+Aerolab Coding Challenge.
 Made with functional components (React Hooks) and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 You can see it in: http://ceyene.github.io/StoreRomeroCynthia